-It is shown that there are currently no suitable lead-free alternatives that meet RoHS exemption criteria on the EU market for test & measurement industrial type products and that re-designing of the test & measurement equipment could take four to five years per product line.
-Hence, losing the ability to apply Annex III, exemption 13(a) when considering RoHS conformity for the associated test and measurement industrial products would entail the development of a fairly large number of new alternative compliant materials as well as the increased costs connected to the redesign, retesting, requalification, and replacement of the assembly process.
+It is shown that there are currently no suitable cadmium and lead-free alternatives that meet RoHS exemption criteria on the EU market for test & measurement industrial type products and that re-designing of the test & measurement equipment could take four to five years per product line.
+Hence, losing the ability to apply Annex III, exemption 13(b) when considering RoHS conformity for the associated test and measurement industrial products would entail the development of a fairly large number of new alternative compliant materials as well as the increased costs connected to the redesign, retesting, requalification, and replacement of the assembly process.

-Overall, the total impact of a non-renewal is monetized in the range of 1.2 billion EUR and 1.6 billion EUR (conservative estimates in net losses; potential gains for suppliers of other components have been already taken into account), consisting of:
+Overall, the total impact of a non-renewal is monetized in the range of 1 billion EUR to 1.5 billion EUR (conservative estimates in net losses; potential gains for suppliers of other components have been already taken into account), consisting of:

-&lt;sup>5 www.eppa.com
+5 www.eppa.com

-- [CONF.] of economic impacts (EBIT loss) for test and measurement industrial type products' manufacturers; - [CONF.]
-EUR of substitution costs for test and measurement industrial type products' manufacturers; - [CONF.]
+- [CONF.]
+EUR of economic impacts (EBIT loss) on test and measurement industrial type products' manufacturers; - [CONF.]
+EUR of substitution costs for test and measurement industrial type products manufacturers; - [CONF.]
 EUR of social impacts (i.e., unemployment in the EU-27).